Bayesian model-based clustering for populations of network data: Discussion

 \section{Discussion}

-In this paper we introduced a mixture model for multiple network data that allows us to identify clusters of networks in a population.
+In this paper we introduced a mixture model for populations of network data that allows us to identify clusters of networks in a population.
 To achieve this, we formulated a mixture of measurement error models, and developed a Bayesian framework that allows us to make inferences for all model parameters jointly.
 This framework permits a diverse specification of the network model for the representative networks in the population, determined according to the type of information we want to exploit based on the data.

 Through extensive simulations, we observed our method reliably inferred the model parameters and cluster membership for moderate-sized networks, even for regimes with high noise levels.
 This is an interesting result, as for high noise levels there is great variability in the structure of the simulated network population, making inference a challenging task.
 The results suggested that our model can perform well for a range of real data applications.
 Simulations also examined the model performance for large network and population sizes.
-This had not been explored by \cite{signorelli2020model} who also develop a model-based approach for clustering multiple network data.
+This had not been explored by \cite{signorelli2020model} who also develop a model-based approach for clustering populations of network data.
 We observed that the absolute errors of the posterior means for the parameters were small, even for large networks and a relatively small sample size.
-This suggests that our algorithm does not require a large number of network observations to accurately infer the model parameters.
+This suggests that our model does not require a large number of observations to make accurate inferences.
+We also compared our model with the two model-based methods for heterogeneous network populations proposed by \cite{durante2017} and \cite{signorelli2020model} respectively.
+Our model performed similarly to \cite{durante2017}, and better than \cite{signorelli2020model}.
+Importantly, the parameterisation of our model allows greater interpretability of the results compared to both aforementioned approaches.

+We also present an extension to our model that incorporates uncertainty in the number of clusters using the approach suggested in \cite{fruhwirth2019here}.
+The implementation of this approach on simulated data shows that it can accurately recover the true number of clusters as well as the true cluster membership of the simulated networks.